 Companies sell stocks to gain additional funds to grow their business, launch new products, or pay off debt.
 The first time a company issues stocks to the public is called the "initial public offering" (IPO).
 After the IPO, stockholders can resell their shares on the stock market—where prices are driven by supply and demand.

-One way that shareholders make a return on their investment is from selling shares at a greater value than they were purchased.
-If a company doesn’t do well and its shares decrease in value, its shareholders could lose part or even all of their investment when they sell.
+One way that shareholders make a return on their investment is by selling shares at a higher price than they were purchased.
+If a company doesn't do well, and its shares decrease in value, its shareholders could lose part or even all of their investment when they sell.

-A second way shareholders profit is through dividends, which are quarterly payments distributed on a per-share basis out of a company's earnings.
-It is a way to reward stockholders—who are the actual owners of the company—for investing.
+The other way shareholders profit is through dividends, which are quarterly payments distributed on a per-share basis out of a company's earnings.
+It is a way to reward and incentivize stockholders—the actual owners of the company—for investing.
 It's especially important for companies that are profitable but may not be growing quickly.